core-wg/yang-cbor/draft-ietf-core-sid.md

 unstable status.

-For the cases other than type-3 (SID-oblivious), the team feeds the existing draft SID file as an input to the tool so that the changes resulting from re-generation are minimal.
+For the cases other than type-3 (SID-oblivious), the team feeds the existing draft SID file as an input ("reference SID file") to the tool so that the changes resulting from re-generation are minimal.
+For YANG modules that are revisions of previously published modules, any existing published SID file needs to serve as reference SID file for the tool, either during generation of the revised draft (type-1, type-2) or during generation of the final SID file (type-3).

 In any case, the team checks the generated file, including for validity as a SID file, for consistency with the SID range allocations, for full coverage of the YANG items in YANG module, and